Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Best pressure relief of the four, especially for side sleeping
+• Best pressure relief in the group

 • Good edge confidence for a softer hybrid